Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ### Licensing

 Version 5 of the PowerShell module includes a commandlet for importing a Particular Platform License.
 This will work for NServiceBus versions 4.
 To install a license for versions prior to NServiceBus Version 4.5 then an alternative method should be used.
-See [License Management](/nservicebus/licensing/license-management.md).
+See [License](/nservicebus/licensing/).

 ## Older versions of NServiceBus PowerShell